Pressure Sores, Pressure Ulcers or Decubitus Ulcers

 Pressure sores are also be referred to as pressure ulcers or decubitus ulcers.
-The damage from a pressure sore will range from slight discoloration of the skin (stage 1) to open sores that go all the way to the bone (severe).
+The damage from a pressure sore will range from slight discolouration of the skin (stage 1) to open sores that go all the way to the bone (severe).
 The affected area may feel warmer than the surrounding tissue.
-In light-skinned people, the discoloration may appear as dark purple or red.
-In darker-skinned people, the discoloration will appear darker than the surrounding tissue.
+In light-skinned people, the discolouration may appear as dark purple or red.
+In darker-skinned people, the discolouration will appear darker than the surrounding tissue.

 How to recognise: Skin is not broken but is red or discoloured.
 The redness or change in colour does not fade within 30 minutes after pressure is removed.
 The hardness or firmness (with an edge you can feel) is called induration and is one of the most common signs of a stage I pressure ulcer.

 NEVER massage over a pressure ulcer like this.
 It will increase the damage and can cause it to progress to an open (stage II or deeper) pressure ulcer.

 Stage Two Pressure Sore

 How to recognise: The epidermis or topmost layer of the skin is broken, creating a shallow open sore.
 Drainage may or may not be present.

 How to recognise: The break in the skin extends through the dermis (second skin layer) into the subcutaneous and fat tissue.
 The wound is deeper than in Stage Two.